 After the brief history of stereo, Dr Wilson used anaglyphs to show us the 3D effect of monotone stereo cards taken coast to coast a century ago.
 He pointed out that care was taken to include a near object in each scene to enhance the stereo effect.
 Bob told me he created the anaglyphs himself.
 The original stereo cards were scanned and the files fed into a free computer program called StereoPhoto Maker.
 The program aligns the left and right images and adds an overcast of red on the left image and blue on the right image.
 Using Special anaglyph glasses with one red and one blue lens enabled the audience to see the anaglyph images in monotone 3D.
 Below are six samples of the images shown by Dr Wilson.

 Marissa Frosst, like all people of her age, Marissa is prominently featured on social media.
 She gave an equally exciting overview of some modern day stereo technology as a prelude to our visit to the Isaac Olowolafe Jr. Digital Media Experience (DME) Lab, an initiative of the Ryerson Library.
-Marissa spent the past summer working for a small high-tech company, Kapow!
-3D in Santa Monica CA. Her work there provided the examples she shared with us tonight.
+Marissa visited a small high-tech company, Kapow!
+3D in Santa Monica, CA from Ryerson this past summer.
+Her work provided the examples she shared with us tonight.
 Her talk, “3D Scanning, Printing & 360 Photography”, began with scanning.
 In 3D scanning, a digital camera is used instead of a traditional scanner.
 The camera uses point clouds and photogrammetry to map any 3D object.
 Her example was a motorcycle engine.
 The engine’s owner needed a computerized 3D model so he could make experimental revisions in a computer before modifying his engine.